Why Video Marketing Works for Hawke’s Bay Businesses

 • Ask someone they trust

-Video works best when it supports this process.
-Different stages need different content:
+Video works best when it supports this journey, not when it floats independently.
+Different stages require different content:

-When businesses produce video without understanding where it fits, the content floats without direction.
+When businesses produce video without understanding where it fits, the content lacks direction — and the audience feels it.

-When video works well locally, it tends to do three things.
+When video works well locally, it tends to do three things exceptionally well.

 People don’t choose local businesses because of flashy marketing.
-They choose them because they feel confident.
-Strong business video:
+They choose them because they feel confident in what they’re getting.
+Strong local video content:

 • Explains how things work